934865517zjk/SimOAP/README.md

 ## Second Step: Post-evaluation ##
 Post-evaluation consists of two parts: coherence evaluation and consistency evaluation.
 In coherence evaluation, the TF-IDF algorithm is used.
 In consistency evaluation, natural language inference (NLI) is used.

-TF-IDF algorithm
+Coherence Evaluation (TF-IDF)

     python coherence_evaluation.py

-Natural Language Inference
+Consistency Evaluation (NLI)

+> For the weights of the NLI model, you need to download it from the following link and place it into the consistent_model/ folder: [link](https://drive.google.com/file/d/1MX-V1mdGwfZ4Rqhjo87XEZtN2Snzw9M_/view?usp=drive_link)

     python consistent_evaluation.py

-For the weights of the NLI model, you need to download it from the following link and place it into the consistent_model/ folder: [link](https://drive.google.com/file/d/1MX-V1mdGwfZ4Rqhjo87XEZtN2Snzw9M_/view?usp=drive_link)